spin-vt/bdk/README.md

 Tool developed by the SPIN Lab at Virginia Tech.
 This branch is dedicated to build and use the app with docker

 # Line-ending on Windows
 This app run necessary shell scripts written in unix-style line-ending(LF).
-If you are building your container in Windows, you can use the following command to change your git global setting to ensure LF line-ending when you clone the repo.
+If you are building your container in Windows, you can use the following command to change your git global setting before you clone the repo to ensure LF line-ending.
 1) `git config --global core.autocrlf false`
 2) `git config --global core.eol lf`